hendriknielaender/double-trouble/data/blog/agile-roadmaps-release.md

 ---
 publishDate: "Sep 11 2023"
-title: "Agile Roadmaps - How and Why Roadmaps can be better"
+title: "Agile Roadmaps - Why and How Roadmaps can be better"
 description: "A new approach for roadmapping and why we need it."
 image: "~/assets/images/thumbnails/agile-roadmaps-1.png"
 imageCreditUrl: https://midjourney.com
 tags: [agile, roadmap, concept, mvp, launch]
 ---

-If you're working in tech, chances are you've already been working agile.
+If you're working in tech, chances are you're working in agile.
 If you've been working in agile, then you have been working on roadmaps.
-We find that this area in tech today needs a big overhaul and a fresh approach.
-This post is drawing a sketch for such an approach, and will cover theory, practice and an MVP.
+Talking to people and experiencing it ourselves, we find that this area in tech today needs a big overhaul and a fresh approach.
+In this post we'll be drawi a sketch for such an approach, and cover theory, practice and our own implementation.

 ## Project Planning Sucks